 Forest School is a specialised learning process.
 It offers regular opportunities for all learners to achieve and develop confidence and self-esteem through hands-on learning experiences in a woodland or natural environment with trees.
 We plan our activities to be fully inclusive of children with SEND and adapt activities accordingly if need be.
 Mrs Chapman (KS1 Lead) oversees the Forest School programme across all year groups and is helped by Mrs Birch and Mrs Halls (Level 3 Teaching Assistants); both of whom have attended Forest School specialist training courses.
 Each session allows learners to focus on personal, social and technical skills tied to the National Curriculum (2014).

-Children will need to bring in their wellies and suitable clothing to ensure they can participate in their session.
+Children will need to wear their school uniform and bring in a pair of waterproof trousers and a waterproof coat on Forest days.
+This needs to be a different coat to their normal school coat so that they can participate in their session and not get their school coat wet and muddy.
 They will be outside in all weathers with their teachers and supportive teaching assistants and will be encouraged to be involved in all the activities.

 The Forest School is part of our extensive outdoor space.
 There is also a large playing field used for PE lessons and school events, including our very popular Sports Day in July.
 The playground is big enough for a netball court and play areas, including a trim trail with a wobbly bridge.

-Future plans for our forest area include a permanent fire pit, mud kitchen and the addition of more logs for bigger den building.
+We have recently introduced a permanent fire pit, mud kitchen and the addition of more logs for bigger den building to our forest.
 The forest is well resourced with tools such as flints, tarpaulins, bamboo canes, mugs for hot chocolate and, of course, lots of sticks!